How to get leather in V Rising and upgrade your Castle Heart

 Use the leather to upgrade the Castle Heart

-Once you have the 12 cooper ingots and 12 leather you can finally upgrade the Castle Heart and unlock the next stage of progress.
+Once you have the 12 copper ingots and 12 leather you can finally upgrade the Castle Heart and unlock the next stage of progress.
 That will get you a mirror crafting recipe that will let you customise your vamp, and open up the next objective you need to progress.
+We recommend checking out our page on the V Rising Whetstones, which'll likely be your next priority.